Baptisms

 • A godparent must have received the Sacraments of Initiation: Baptism, Eucharist and Confirmation.

-• A godparent must be actively practicing the faith.
+• A godparent must be validly married in the Catholic Church.

 • A non-Catholic, baptized Christian may be chosen as a Christian Witness, as long as one godparent is a practicing Catholic.